 Table of Contents

-- What is the purpose of the B-1 and B-2 Visa?
+- Intention of B-1 and B-2 Visa

-- Permitted activities on a B-2 Tourist Visitor visa
+- B-2 Visitor visa - Allowed Activities

-- Visitor Visa Eligibility Criteria
+- Visitor Visa Eligibility

 - Visa Interview